 South Bay San Diego offers a wide range of activities to fulfill your Southern California vacation experience.
 From the artistic and cultural to the adventurous and education, you will surely find something to satisfy your craving for exhilaration, inspiration or anything in between.

 Some unique and unexpected activities can be found in San Diego’s South Bay.
 Take a tour of the official U.S. Olympic Training Center.
 Or explore the expansive nature preserves and estuaries, perfect for hiking and bird-watching.
 South Bay communities also offer plenty of options for shopping, from South Bay’s designer outlets to Coronado’s one-of-a-kind resort boutiques.

 Some of San Diego's most popular events are held in the South Bay region.
-From the largest sandcastle competition in the U.S., and surf dog competitions at the Loews Coronado Bay, to outdoor concerts, seasonal parades, beachfront farmers markets and theatrical performances, you can fill your calendar with memorable events all year long.
+From a surf dog competition presented by Loews Coronado Bay Resort, to outdoor concerts, seasonal parades, beachfront farmers markets and theatrical performances, you can fill your calendar with memorable events all year long.

 From the North:

 Take the I-5 and I-805 freeways south.
 Once you pass through downtown, you are in the South Bay Area.